San Jose Municipal Stadium – San Jose Giants

 Concession prices are what you expect but if you pay attention you can get in for free or cheap.
 It’s worthwhile considering how close to the action you can get.

 There is plenty of San Jose and San Francisco Giant history around this ballpark to enjoy.
 San Jose Municipal Stadium has a deep history in the Bay Area and the people there are proud of it.
-Particularly cool are the old painted pennants from minor league franchises gone by, along the aforementioned walkway (Reno Padres or San Jose Bees anyone?)
+Particularly cool are the old painted pennants from minor league franchises gone by, along with the aforementioned walkway (Reno Padres or San Jose Bees anyone?)

 The current standings and lineups are displayed at the entrance to the stadium.
 Also displayed is the “Beer Batter” and In-N-Out “Double-Double Batter.”
 On a related note, there are tons of displays honoring past years for San Jose baseball.
 One of these displays is for the final standings of the 1898 California State League.
 Some of the funny team names were, “San Jose Prunepickers”, “Oakland Dudes”, “Santa Cruz Beachcombers” and the very puzzling “San Francisco Athletics.”